Restream/redmine_user_specific_theme/README.md

 ## Usage

 The plugin adds the **Theme** setting to the user account.
-If the **Theme** setting is blank, then the system-wide theme is applied; otherwise, the user-specific theme is displayed.
+If the **Theme** setting is blank, then the system-wide theme is applied; otherwise, the selected theme is displayed.
 ![user theme](user_specific_theme_1.png)

 ## License